syakirharis25/GitHub-activities/README.md

-# Current worldwide rank : #121 as for 8 February 2020
+# Current worldwide rank : #121 as of 8 February 2020

 ## Table of Contents
 1. [Regions.](#region)